Tips and Resources for Victims of the LA Wildfires

 Mutual Aid LA Network (MALAN) serves as an information hub for mutual aid efforts in Los Angeles, connecting individuals and groups in need with those offering support.
 It focuses on fostering community collaboration and resource sharing.

-MALAN is assisting wildfire-affected residents by curating a detailed resource list, which includes information on housing, food, animal support, and other essential services.
+MALAN maintains a detailed resource list for housing, food, animal support, and other essential services for wildfire victims.
 It also welcomes donations and volunteers to expand its efforts.

 Website: